WayneBrown/learnwebgl2/_sources/12_advanced_rendering/01_introduction.rst

     - Incorrect.
 A browser may (or may not) support specific extensions.

-  - Using a WebGL extension makes your WebGL programs usable by a wider audience.
+  - Using a WebGL extension makes your WebGL programs executable by a wider audience.

     - Incorrect.
 It makes a WebGL program less accessible because there are possibly browsers that can't execute it because they have not implemented